 - Fiesta Bowl: Held at the State Farm Stadium Glendale on December 28, 2019, this annual college football matchup also features a Fiesta Bowl Parade and Fiesta Bowl Tailgate Party.

 Movies and Special Screenings

-If you don't feel like going out and doing something active like shopping or cheering for sports teams, the Greater Phoenix area also offers a number of opportunities to sit back, relax, and enjoy a movie in a public space free of charge.
+If you don't feel like an active outing, the Greater Phoenix area also offers a number of opportunities to relax and enjoy a movie in a public space, free of charge.

 Shopping and Vendor's Markets

-Christmas Holiday tree lightings, festivals and events typically begin in mid-November and continue through the end of December and even into January, and you can find extensive listings of those activities and events in the Greater Phoenix Christmas Holiday Guide or by checking out our lists of Chanukah, Christmas and holiday concerts, shows, and activities.
+Christmas Holiday tree lightings, festivals, and events typically begin in mid-November and continue through the end of December and even into January.
+Throughout the holiday season, you can find extensive listings of those activities and events in the Greater Phoenix Christmas Holiday Guide or by checking out the Chanukah, Christmas and holiday concerts, shows, and activities.
 Highlights of this year's festivities include:

-Planning on staying in Phoenix through the New Year?
-Fortunately for you, there's a great number of special events, parties, and celebrations for kids and adults alike to ring in the new year in true Arizona style.
-Take a look at our list of New Years' Eve specific events if you plan to stay in the Greater Phoenix area for the last night of the year.
+If you're planning on staying in Phoenix through the New Year, there's a multitude of special events, parties, and celebrations for kids and adults alike to ring in 2020.
+Take a look at the New Years' Eve specific events if you plan to stay in the Greater Phoenix area for the last night of 2019.

 - New Year's Eve at Symphony Hall: This special two-hour NYE concert starts at 7 p.m. and features a mixture of Strauss waltzes, seasonal favorites, and Broadway show tunes as well as a complimentary glass of champagne to top off the evening.